hydrusnetwork/hydrus/docs/developer_api.md

 **It is possible for the king to not be available.** Every group has a king, but if that file has been deleted, or if the file domain here is limited and the king is on a different file service, then it may not be available.
 The regular hydrus potential duplicate pair commands always look at kings, so a group like this will not contribute to any 'potential duplicate pairs' count or filter fetch and so on.
 If you need to do your own clever manual lookups, `king_is_on_file_domain` lets you know if the king is on the file domain you set, and `king_is_local` lets you know if it is on the hard disk--if `king_is_local=true`, you can do a `/get_files/file` request on it.
 It is generally rare, but you have to deal with the king being unavailable--in this situation, your best bet is to just use the file itself as its own representative.

 All the relationships you get are filtered by the file domain.
-If you set the file domain to 'all known files', you will get every relationship a file has, including all deleted files, which is often less useful than you would think.
-The default, 'all my files', is usually most useful.
+If you set the file domain to 'all known files', you will get every relationship a file has, including with any deleted files, which is often less useful than you would think.
+The default, 'combined local file domains', is usually most useful.

 A file that has no duplicates is considered to be in a duplicate group of size 1 and thus is always its own king.